thanos/mirror/README.md

 - Creating offline backups of your own websites
 - Archiving public websites for research purposes
 - Testing website functionality offline
+- Document and media preservation

 Please respect website terms of service and robots.txt files when using this tool.